← Back to Blog

 • Hotspot/tethering: Supported

 The pay-as-you-go model is Silent.Link's main differentiator.
 You buy a $9 eSIM, get $5 of initial balance, and top up whenever you want.
 Your balance never expires.
 For infrequent travelers, this is appealing: buy it once, keep it forever.
-Silent.Link has the strongest reputation in privacy communities like Privacy Guides and the GrapheneOS forums, and they claim to work behind China's firewall and in VoIP-restricted countries like the UAE.
+Silent.Link has the strongest reputation in privacy communities like Privacy Guides and the GrapheneOS forums, the site is Tor-accessible, and they claim to work behind China's firewall and in VoIP-restricted countries like the UAE.

 PikaSim

-• Coverage: 170+ countries
+• Coverage: 190+ countries

 • Account required: No